SarangMohaniraj/MultivariableCalculusAndLinearAlgebra/README.md

 scripts/make <em>course</em> <em>chapter</em> <em>section</em>
 </pre>

 The course must match the directory name.
-For example, to create Section 17.2 of Multivariable Calculus, run from the the root project directory.
+This is an example of how to create Section 17.2 of Multivariable Calculus.
 ```
 scripts/make MultivariableCalculus 17 2
 ```